hiqsol/8bitgalaxy/docs/Field/Space.md

 - Represents Interstellar Space
-- Space sectors are hidden at the beginning of the game
+- Space sectors are hidden (turned face down) at the beginning of the game
 - Sectors can be revealed with [[Explore]]
 - Cards can't stop and stay in space,  they can only pass by
 - Types of space: